jcagarcia/ngLoupeField/README.md

-# ngLoupeField
+# AngularJS - ngLoupeField directive

-AngularJS directive to include loupe field component in your AngularJS applications!
+AngularJS directive to include loupe field components in your AngularJS applications!
 You can load the suggestions from a remote REST API, it also supports promises.

 Follows the main concept of [allmighty-autocomplete](https://github.com/JustGoscha/allmighty-autocomplete) project providing a new input component to autocomplete your searches but with different usage, different appearance and extra functionalities doesn't included on allmighty-autocomplete project.

+It's based on [loupe field component](https://github.com/DISID/gvnix-samples/tree/master/quickstart-app#loupe-fields) from [gvNIX](https://github.com/gvSIGAssociation/gvnix) project.

-ngLoupeField is not a fork of allmighty-autocomplete project.
+ngLoupeField is not a fork of allmighty-autocomplete project or gvNIX project.

 Checkout the demo to see what it does.

-# Setup
+## Setup

 To use it you need of course AngularJS, so make sure it is loaded first.
 I always like to use Google's CDN for that: